Film: Mighty Morphin' Power Rangers: The Movie

 - Remember the New Guy: Mordant is a new minion that no one remarks on.
 The Manual has more information.

-- Screw This, I'm Outta Here! / Shoo Out the Clowns: Mordant is terrified of the Ecto-Morphicons once they're activated and doesn't join Ivan and Goldar in watching them attack the city.
+- Screw This, I'm Outta Here!: Mordant is terrified of the Ecto-Morphicons once they're activated and doesn't join Ivan and Goldar in watching them attack the city.
 Once Ivan combines with Hornitor, Goldar flies back to the moon.
 Neither of them are seen again until the post-credits sequence.

 - Sealed Evil in a Can: The shapeshifting Ivan Ooze had been trapped underground for 6,000 years until his containment chamber was accidentally unearthed by a construction crew and later opened by Lord Zedd.